-There was 1 new abatement contract awarded in 2020 and at December 31, 2020, there were 15 active RTA abatement contracts in the Parish.
+At December 31, 2021, there were 15 active RTA abatement contracts in the Parish.

 The Industrial Tax Exemption Program (ITEP) is a full, 100 percent exemption from local ad valorem (property) taxes as authorized in the Louisiana Constitution of 1974, Article VII, Part 2, Section 21(F), as amended by the Governor's Executive Order No. JBE 2016-26.
 Participating companies are eligible to receive an initial five (5) year exemption, plus the opportunity for a five (5) year renewal, for a total often (10) years of full exemption from local property taxes.
 The program is available only to manufacturers.
 Manufacturing businesses are defined as those with a North American Industry Classification System (NAICS) code of 31, 32, or 33.
 General categories include food manufacturers and manufacturers of durable and non-durable goods.
 The types of specific businesses eligible to receive ITEP exemptions are varied, including fertilizer and pesticide manufacturers, petrochemical manufacturers, industrial equipment and machinery manufacturers, and even breweries.
 Up until now, Louisiana has had no job creation or capital investment thresholds required for eligibility.
 The exemption applies to all improvements to land, buildings, machinery, equipment, and any other property that is part of the manufacturing process.
 Maintenance capital (i.e., property replacements and refurbishments) is also eligible for the exemption.
 The land on which the manufacturing establishment is located is not eligible for the exemption.
 An advance notification of intent to apply for the tax exemption is filed with the Louisiana Office of Economic Development (LED) Office of Business Development.
 The LED then presents the application to the Louisiana Board of Commerce and Industry for review and approval.
 The applicant files an annual report with the Parish Assessor listing the exempted property so that it may be separately listed on the tax rolls.
 While the ITEP program is still available and being used, the recent Governor's Executive Order has placed several limitations and new criteria on the ITEP program until the statute could be revisited.
-There were 3 new ITEP contracts awarded in 2020 and at year end, there are 144 active ITEP abatements in the Parish
+At December 31, 2021, there are 103 active ITEP abatements in the Parish

-(15) TAX ABATEMENT (CONTINUED)
+(14) TAX ABATEMENT (CONTINUED)